Butz Aquino: Senate and the House of Representatives (1987–2007)

 In 1987, he was elected to be a Senator of the Philippines and continued to be part of Senate when he was re-elected in 1992.
-He became term-limited in 1995.
+Placing 24th and last among all winning senators in the 1992 elections, he became term-limited in 1995.
 In 1995, he ran for representative of the newly created 2nd District of Makati and won.
 However, the Commission on Elections (COMELEC) en banc later declared him ineligible for failing to meet the one-year residency requirement, while the district was created four months before the election.
-Thus, no one was seated as Makati's 2nd district representative during the 10th Congress, and the lone congressional district remained in place until 1998.
+Thus, the seat remained vacant for the entire 10th Congress.

 Aquino was later duly elected as the first representative of the 2nd District of Makati in 1998.
 He also was the Deputy Speaker for Luzon from November 2000 to January 2001 and the Minority Floor Leader from January 2001 to June 2001.
 He was re-elected in 2001 and 2004 and completed his final term in 2007.

 He was known for being an advocate of small farmers and of cooperative principles as he legislated the notable Magna Carta for Small Farmers, Seed Act, and the Cooperative Code of the Philippines.